brianfajardo/personal-site/README.md

 # Personal Website

-My little static HTML personal website.
+My little static website.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 ```
-Package manager: Yarn
+Package manager: Yarn ^v1.13.0
-Node: 11.1.0
+Node: ^v11.1.0
 ```

-### Installing
+### Dear future self, follow these installation instructions:

 Grab a copy of this repo if you haven't yet